Assisted Hatching for IVF

 - The first is to only let one sperm enter, making sure the embryo doesn't have too many chromosomes.

-- The second job is to protect the cells of the dividing embryo and make sure that implantation doesn't happen too soon in the fallopian tube (rather than the uterus) where a pregnancy would not be viable.
+- The second job is to protect the cells of the dividing embryo and ensure that implantation doesn't happen too soon in the fallopian tube (rather than the uterus), where a pregnancy would not be viable.

 This shell is called the zona pellucida, and it is a thin, gelatinous layer made up of proteins that you can see as a halo around each egg and embryo down the microscope.

 Here is a photograph of a fertilized egg; you can see the shell around the embryo, which is still a single cell.

 If the shells of the embryos are thicker or tougher than usual, it may be difficult for blastocysts to hatch naturally.
 In such a case, the embryo cells cannot come into contact with the uterine lining, meaning that implantation fails and there will be no pregnancy.

 With assisted hatching, once the embryos are hatched in the lab, there is no chance of them being trapped inside their shells after they are transferred.
 This does not guarantee implantation.

 How is Assisted Hatching Done?